-Question: Phrase the question as a request for an

-interpretation of a specific provision suitable for general understanding and use, not as a request for approval of a proprietary design or situation.
+Phrase the question as a request for an interpretation of a specific provision suitable for general understanding and use, not as a request for approval of a proprietary design or situation.
 Plans or drawings that explain the question may be submitted to clarify the question.
 However, they should not contain any proprietary names or information.
+Read carefully the note addressing the types of requests that the B30 Standards Committee can and cannot consider.

-Upon receipt by the Secretary, the request will be forwarded to the relevant B30 Subcommittee for a draft response, which will then be subject to approval by the B30 Standard Committee prior to its formal issuance.
+Upon submittal the request will be forwarded to the relevant B30 Subcommittee for a draft response, which will then be subject to approval by the B30 Standards Committee prior to its formal issuance.
+The B30 Standards Committee may rewrite the question for the sake of clarity.

-Interpretations to the B30 Standard will be published in the subsequent edition of the respective volume, and will be available online at http://cstools.asme.org/.
+Interpretations to the B30 Standard will be available online at https://cstools.asme.org/Interpretation/SearchInterpretation.cfm.